NICMx/Jool/doc/usr/en/pool4.md

 Just like a NAT, a Stateful NAT64 allows an indeterminate amount of clients to share a few IPv4 addresses by strategically distributing their traffic accross its own transport address domain.

-We call this "transport address domain" the "IPv4 pool" ("pool4" for short), and it's one of the two mandatory requirements for NAT64 translation (the other being pool6).
-Without elements in pool4, there's nothing to mask packets with.
+We call this "transport address domain" the "IPv4 pool" ("pool4" for short).

 To illustrate: